Hawkeye: Reproducing GPU-Level Non-Determinism: Reproducing BF16 Workflow on Ampere

 \subsection{Minimal Effective Contribution from Sub-Normal Products}

 As established in previous sections, the GPU performs internal summation using an extended exponent range beyond the standard FP32 format.
 This higher internal precision allows the accumulation of intermediate values with exponents far outside the final representable FP32 range.
-Motivated by this behavior, we tested what is the smallest multiplicative contribution that can still affect the final dot-product result.
+Motivated by this behavior, we tested the smallest multiplicative contribution that can still affect the final dot-product result.
 Since the internal summation uses rounding towards zero, the only way a small product can influence the result is by shifting into the least significant bits of the FP32 accumulation and reducing a bit that is still within the representable range.

 We found that the smallest effective contribution corresponds to a product with exponent $2^{-156}$.
-This implies that the summation logic tracks enough significant bits to detect changes down to this level.
-In terms of group-based alignment, this threshold is equivalent to taking the maximum exponent across all products and the number $-132$ (For Hopper GPUs, the corresponding number is $ -133$).
-To generalize this observation, we designed a reproducible test framework that identifies the minimal maximal exponent during accumulation across architectures, This procedure is formalized in Algorithm~\ref{alg:gpu_minmax_exp}.
+This implies that the summation logic tracks enough significant bits to detect changes at this level.
+For group-based alignment, this threshold is equivalent to taking the maximum exponent across all products and the number $-132$ (For Hopper GPUs, the corresponding number is $ -133$).
+To generalize this observation, we designed a reproducible test framework that identifies the minimal maximal exponent during accumulation across architectures, formalized in Algorithm~\ref{alg:gpu_minmax_exp}.

 To confirm this, we ran the following test: we set $A_{i,1} = A_{i,2} = B_{j,1} = 2^{-74}$, and $B_{2,j} = -2^{-82}$.
 The result of the dot product was $D_{i,j} = 2^{-149}$.
 However, when we modified $B_{2,j}$ to $-2^{-83}$, the result increased to $D_{i,j} = 2^{-148}$.
 This change confirms that a contribution at the $2^{-156}$ level still affects rounding behavior due to its interaction with the mantissa bits of the aligned sum.
 Any smaller contribution would be fully truncated and have no effect. \begin{breakablealgorithm} \end{breakablealgorithm}